-- o Must have completed 50 hours to be eligible for the program. - o Must have completed General Education requirements. - Must earn a grade of "C" or better in ENG 101 and 102 (Composition I and II) and may earn a grade of "D" in other courses. - o Must complete 21 hours in a discipline for the concentration. - o Maintain a cumulative grade point average of 2.0 or above for the concentration. - o 50% coursework of the 21 hour concentration must be earned at AAMU. - O Must complete at least 45 credit hours at the 300-400 level. - O As a general rule, elective hours, including transfers and substitutions, should come from 300-400 level courses.
-However, exceptions to the 300- or 400-level rule, based on course content, are acceptable with approval of the academic advisor and Department of Behavioral Sciences Chairperson.
+- Must have completed 50 hours to be eligible for the program. - Must have completed General Education requirements. - Must earn a grade of "C" or better in ENG 101 and 102 (Composition I and II) and may earn a grade of "D" in other courses. - Must complete 21 hours in a discipline for the concentration. - Maintain a cumulative grade point average of 2.0 or above for the concentration. - \circ 50% coursework of the 21 hour concentration must be earned at AAMU. - Must complete at least 45 credit hours at the 300-400 level.